sona29/readmegenerator/README.md

 ## Installation

+- To install this project make sure you have node.js and npm installed on your system.
+- Create a clone of repo ‘https://github.com/sona29/readmegenerator’
+- Navigate to the local directory of the cloned repo in your terminal.
+- Install the required npm modules by running npm install in your terminal.
+- Enter command ‘node index.js’ in your terminal to start the readme generator.

 ## Usage

 Navigate to your project directory in your terminal application and run node index.js command.
 Follow the instructions and a README.md file will be created.